aakashaman/TTY/README.md

 The export button calls the handleExport function when clicked.

 The component also applies some CSS styling using a module CSS file.

+## Installation

+Clone the repository.

+Install the dependencies using `npm install`.

+Run the application using `npm start`.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.